I Like Accounting

 Every first-year accounting student wishes that he could use words like increase and decrease when talking about movements in account values.

-If you heard our quantity of cash increased, you would know that the company had more cash.
+If you heard our quantity of cash increased, it would be obvious that the company had more cash.

 Unfortunately, accountants use the words debit and credit instead.